Poon Hill with Mardi Himal

 The Poon Hill with Mardi Himal Trek is graded moderate and is accessible to any physically fit adult who exercises regularly.
 No technical climbing skills, mountaineering experience, or prior Himalayan trekking background is required.
 The two most demanding sections are the steep stone staircase ascent to Ulleri on Day 2 and the high ridge climb to High Camp and the Mardi Himal Viewpoint on Days 7 and 8.
 Both are manageable with a steady pace and proper hydration.

 Begin light training four to six weeks before departure: daily stair climbing, hill walks with a loaded daypack, and 30 to 45 minutes of cardio three times per week will prepare your legs and lungs for the trail.
-Trekking poles are highly recommended, they protect your knees on the long descents from Poon Hill and from the Mardi Himal ridge and make the uphill sections significantly easier.
+Trekking poles are highly recommended; they protect your knees on the long descents from Poon Hill and from the Mardi Himal ridge and make the uphill sections significantly easier.

 Why Trek with Escape Himalaya